 Historical Sukhothai contains 193 ruins on 70 square kilometers of land.
 The historical park opened in 1988 and was declared a World Heritage Site by UNESCO in 1991.

 Due to its remote location, Sukhothai sees a lot fewer tourists than Ayutthaya.
 It has in fact remained pretty under the radar, avoiding being bunched in with the more traditional “Thailand Bucket list” spots.

 Tip: There are two districts within Sukhothai: the modern city and old Sukhothai, which is also referred to as historical Sukhothai.
-Songthaews connects the new and old districts and they leave from Jarot Withithong Road, near the Yom River on a regular basis from 06:30 to 18:00 every day.
+Songthaews connects the new and old districts and they leave from Jarot Withithong Road, near the Yom River regularly from 06:30 am to 06:00 pm every day.
 Expect to pay no more than 20 TBT for a one-way ticket.

 Sukhothai Tours and Activities